-Rent to Own a house is a way for someone to immediately move in and be living in a house by paying rent, and later having the option (but not the obligation) to purchase the home from the owner.
+Rent to Own is a way for someone to immediately move in and be living in a house by paying rent, and later having the option (but not the obligation) to purchase the home from the owner.
 There are several reasons why renting to own can be attractive for both parties in the transaction.

 How Rent to Own works

 Let’s break down the steps of how the rent to own structure works.
 In the following sections, we will explore what each party’s motivation to enter a rent to own agreement may be, and how the agreement is structured.